mndk0076/mndk0076.github.io/README.md

 ### 2.1.3 Product Overview
 --------------------------
 We will be using a Raspberry Pi 3, a digital camera and a monitor.
+The Raspberry pi is going to be the central hub in charge of processing all the QR codes and barcodes presented to it via a HD webcam.
+All the content will be displayed to an HD monitor via HDMI cable.
 These three components will make up the majority of our hardware that will be used to scan student QR codes.
 Our product will consist mostly of a software application and webpage synced to a database.

 ### 2.1.4 Software Proposal
 ---------------------------